snehithabarukula/Hey-Jude/README.md

 4) Result layer: It has the same number of units as the vocabulary size.

 ## Future Implementations
-The lyrics can be later be passed on into a speech converter using wavenet to create a complete song, carrying the voice and words of MJ.
+1)The lyrics can be later be passed on into a speech converter using wavenet to create a complete song, carrying the voice and words of Beatles.
+2)The model can be reused for the famous Micheal Jackson songs to generate lyrics by changing the data to MJ Lyrics.